 - In-home services: $25 per day for one year

 - $50,000 bodily injury liability per accident

 Kansas Department of Revenue

 You’ll find more information about suspended licenses and driver solutions on the Kansas DOR website.
 You can also check the status of your Kansas drivers license number.

 Not all insurance companies offer Kansas SR22 without a car, and rates will vary among them.
 It can be frustrating to find a reasonable rate that’s “as advertised”.
 Our rates are competitive, and setting up a policy is fast and easy.
-When you’re looking for a dependable non owner SR22 insurance companies, choose Ultracar Insurance.
+When you’re looking for a dependable non owner SR22 insurance companies, choose the specialists at Ultracar Insurance.
 We offer many Kansas non-owner SR22 policies to suit your needs, with prompt filing of your certificate.

 This article was last updated on April 6th, 2023 by UltraCar Insurance